 Schedule compliance is a maintenance metric used to measure the percentage of scheduled maintenance activities completed on time.
 You can improve schedule compliance by scheduling work appropriately, ensuring proper documentation of all necessary procedures, and planning tasks with employee skill levels in mind.

-Robust reporting: Generate actionable insights to make data-driven decisions about your maintenance program.
-You’ll be able to identify and eliminate or improve inefficient programs while doubling down on the efforts that are working.
+- Robust reporting: Generate actionable insights to make data-driven decisions about your maintenance program

-Parts inventory management: MaintainX’s Global Parts module allows you to centralize inventory data for easy management.
-Manage inventory, vendor data, and purchase orders, all in one easy-to-use system.
-You’ll be able to eliminate stockouts and ensure you have parts on hand to perform maintenance when needed.
-This way, you’ll avoid prolonging your downtime due to missing parts, and you can escape expensive rush orders.
+The parts inventory management system eliminates stockouts and ensures you have parts on hand to perform maintenance when needed.
+This way, you'll avoid prolonged downtime due to missing parts and expensive rush orders.

-Workload-based scheduling: MaintainX’s Resource Planning module provides labor insights that enable workload-based scheduling.
-You’ll be able to see labor data for your staff on one screen, allowing you to make the best and most efficient maintenance schedules based on capacity.
+The workload-based scheduling feature allows you to see labor data for your staff on one screen, enabling you to make the best and most efficient maintenance schedules based on capacity.

 But don’t just take our word for it.
 Book a tour today and try MaintainX for yourself.